jd89j12dsa/ddse/README.md

 # d-DSE

-Welcome to d-DSE (Distinct Dynamic Symmetirc Encryption), an ongoing program that aims to secure distinct search in EDB.
+Welcome to d-DSE (Distinct Dynamic Searchable Symmetirc Encryption), an ongoing program that aims to secure distinct search in EDB.
 We release our test code for future securtiy programs on EDB systems.